simonmichael/hledger/doc/SPEC-finalising.md

 - **journalAddAccountTypes → journalClassifyLotPostings**
   Classification looks up account types to identify Asset accounts.

-- **journalPostingsAddAccountTags → journalInferPostingsCostBasis**
+- **journalPostingsAddAccountTags → journalClassifyLotPostings**
-  Cost basis inference checks `postingUsesLots` which reads `ptags` (account `lots:` tag).
+  Classification may need `lots:` tags inherited from account declarations (in `ptags`).

 - **journalTagCostsAndEquity...(1st) → journalBalanceTransactions**
   The balancer needs to know which costs are redundant (equity-paired) to ignore them.

+- **journalClassifyLotPostings → journalInferPostingsTransactedCost**
+  Transacted cost inference skips `transfer-to` postings (which have no selling price), so it needs the `_ptype` tag to be present.

+- **journalInferPostingsTransactedCost → journalBalanceTransactions**
+  The balancer needs transacted costs to correctly infer missing amounts (e.g., infer `-$500` for cash, not `-10 AAPL {$50}`).

 - **journalBalanceTransactions → journalPostingsAddCommodityTags**
   Balancing may infer missing posting amounts, changing their commodity from `AUTO` to a real commodity.
 Commodity tag propagation should see the real commodity so it can add the right tags.
-(In practice this is a soft constraint: the main consumer, `journalInferPostingsCostBasis`, reads `jdeclaredcommoditytags` directly rather than relying on commodity tags in `ptags`.)
+(In practice this is a soft constraint: `journalInferPostingsCostBasis` reads `jdeclaredcommoditytags` directly rather than relying on commodity tags in `ptags`.)

-- **journalPostingsAddCommodityTags → journalInferPostingsCostBasis**
-  Cost basis inference checks `journalCommodityUsesLots`.
-  (Currently commodity tags are also propagated to ptags, but the inference uses `journalCommodityUsesLots` which reads jdeclaredcommoditytags directly, so this constraint may be soft.)

-- **journalInferPostingsCostBasis → journalClassifyLotPostings**
-  Classification checks `acostbasis`; some postings only get it via inference from `acost`.

-- **journalClassifyLotPostings → journalInferPostingsTransactedCost**
-  Transacted cost inference skips `transfer-to` postings (which have no selling price), so it needs the `_ptype` tag to be present.

 - **journalClassifyLotPostings → journalCalculateLots**
   Lot calculation reads `_ptype` tags to identify acquire/dispose/transfer postings.

-### Conflicts / tensions

-- **journalInferPostingsTransactedCost vs journalBalanceTransactions** The balancer infers balancing costs for two-commodity transactions with no `acost`.
-  If a posting has `{$50}` but no `@ $50`, the balancer sees no transacted cost and infers `@@ $totalcost` — which works but (a) sets `poriginal` (complicating later tag visibility in `print`), and (b) infers `-10 AAPL {$50}` for the cash counterpart instead of `-$500` (breaking lot classification for the counterpart).

-  If `journalInferPostingsTransactedCost` ran before balancing, the balancer would see `@ $50` and infer `-$500` correctly.
-But then it can't skip transfer-to postings (not yet classified), so it would add unwanted `@ $50` to transfer-to postings.

-  **This is the main unresolved sequencing conflict.**

-- **journalClassifyLotPostings vs poriginal** Classification adds `_ptype` tags after balancing has set `poriginal`.
-  The `print` command uses `poriginal` by default, so the tags wouldn't be visible with `--verbose-tags`.
-Current fix: classification also adds the tag to `poriginal`.
+### Design decisions

+- **Acquisitions require explicit `{}` cost basis annotation.**
+  Previously, `journalInferPostingsCostBasis` could infer `{$50}` from `@ $50` on lotful commodities/accounts.
+This step has been removed to allow classification to run before balancing.
+Without it, `@ $50` alone on a lotful commodity does not trigger lot classification.

+- **Classification before balancing resolves the poriginal conflict.**
+  Since `_ptype` tags are added before the balancer sets `poriginal`, the tags are naturally preserved in `poriginal` and visible in `print --verbose-tags` output.

 ## Key fields on Amount